AresendezG/SerialCtrl_Arduino/README.md

 # SerialCtrl_Arduino

-This is an Arduino sketch to read and interpret string commands from Serial Port Interpret commands and do stuff based on those commands.
+This is an Arduino sketch to obtain Strings from the Serial Port

+The Arduino will parse the commands by Empty Space separators and It will execute certain functions based on those commands It also has a basic error management for cases where wrong strings were passed.